Tide: Tidal constituents

 Tidal constituents are the net result of multiple influences impacting tidal changes over certain periods of time.
 Primary constituents include the Earth's rotation, the position of the Moon and Sun relative to the Earth, the Moon's altitude (elevation) above the Earth's Equator, and bathymetry.
 Variations with periods of less than half a day are called harmonic constituents.
 Conversely, cycles of days, months, or years are referred to as long period constituents.

-Tidal forces affect the entire earth, but the movement of solid Earth occurs by mere centimeters.
-In contrast, the atmosphere is much more fluid and compressible so its surface moves by kilometers, in the sense of the contour level of a particular low pressure in the outer atmosphere.
+Tidal forces act on the entire Earth system.
+In Earth's crust, these forces produce periodic vertical displacements of centimeters, a phenomenon known as Earth tide.
+In the atmosphere, gravitational forcing by the Moon and Sun, together with solar heating, generates global-scale oscillations in pressure, density, and wind known as Atmospheric tide.
+Whereas Earth tides involve elastic deformation, atmospheric tides are observed primarily as oscillations in pressure gradients and wind patterns.